syncfusion-content/maui-docs/MAUI/Button/GettingStarted.md

 ## Creating an application with .NET MAUI Button

-This section explains the steps required to work with the `SfNumericEntry` control for .NET MAUI.
+This section explains the steps required to work with the `SfButton` control for .NET MAUI.

 ## Adding a .NET MAUI Button reference